 Day 1: Meet & Greet & Stage of the Tour de Suisse

-We meet you at the Zurich airport on day one of the TDS and transfer you to Cham where the tour is gettting under way.
-We will assist you in assembling your bikes and have enough time to watch the first days introducitons and time trial.
-We have a short warm up ride aroudn lake Zug to test your rig and then a welcome dinner in town.
+We meet you at the Zurich airport on day one of the TDS and transfer you to nearby Frauenfeld where the tour is gettting under way.
+We will assist you in assembling your bikes and have enough time to watch the first days introductions and time trial.
+We have an optional short warm up ride, to test your rig, that drops down into the medieval town of Diesenhofen situated along the Rhine River and acts as a border town between Switzerland and Germany before your welcome dinner in town.

-Day 2: Stage 2 and ride into Canton Schwyz
+Day 2: Stage 2 and ride Hulftegg Pass

 Lodging: 3-star hotel in same town of tour's first two stages